gokuthug1/J.B.A.I/README.md

 # J.B.A.I

-This is J.B.A.I.
-I'll update this whenever I have time, but just to be clear—this isn't a real LLM.
-I just made something similar to ChatGPT lol.
+J.B.A.I is an experimental chatbot inspired by ChatGPT. **Note:** This isn’t a full-fledged LLM—it's a fun project I built for experimentation.
+I update it whenever I can, so stay tuned for new features!

-Go try it out lol, it's so bad: 🔽
+**Try it out:** 🔽
 ➡️ **[J.B.A.I](https://gokuthug1.github.io/jbai)**

 ---